Reaver01/Hex-Assist/README.md

 # Macros
 Included in Hex-Assist are 2 Macros.
 One to run your hex crawl adventure, and one to make any invisible hex tiles visible again!
+THESE WILL NEED TO BE IMPORTED FROM THE COMPENDIUM WITH EACH NEW RELEASE!
+Alternatively you can copy and paste the macro content yourself from the included .js files.

 # Setup
 Hex-Assist requires some things on your part.